CalArts School of Film/Video MFA Thesis Guidelines

 The MFA Graduation Review occurs before the end of the student’s last semester.
 Students present the thesis to the committee for evaluation and feedback.
 The committee determines if the project meets the expectations for completion.

 For all programs, if the thesis is not complete at the scheduled graduation review, the student is not approved for graduation.
-A second review will not be possible until the thesis is complete and not before the beginning of the next semester.
+A second review will not be possible until the thesis is complete, at which point the student should email the finished project to their committee and CC filmvideo@calarts.edu.
+The committee will then review the finished work asynchronously; if the project is approved the mentor will need to submit a Delayed Grad Approval Form to the Dean and the Film/Video Office.

 For a thesis project to be considered complete, it must have a finished output with sound mix.
 In the case of a thesis finished on film, complete is defined as a final edit and mixed soundtrack.
 A silent thesis must be presented either as a film print or a finished output.
 An installation, performance or interactive project is defined as complete once it has been exhibited in a gallery or other public setting.